vladimish/talk/README.md

 - Set up sensible defaults for all other variables
 - Start all dependencies (PostgreSQL, Redis, MinIO, Telegramify)
 - Wait for services to be healthy
-- Ask if you want to run the bot locally with Go or in Docker
-- Start the bot and provide useful management commands

 That's it!
 The bot will automatically apply any pending database migrations on startup.